sailor27/react-taproom/GUIDE.md

 ## Project Guide

+2-16-18

+1. Restructure component tree to include admin component area.
+Admin area will include copy of ticket list, and route to add keg child component.

+2. Create Admin component and route to admin component from home

+3. Create new keg form and route from admin

+4. Lift state to app component, and pass keg data into list and admin component.

  ### Objectives

  This week progress on this multiple-week independent project will be checked using the following objectives: